ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 - Always  use the standard markdown syntax for inserting headings, graphics, links, and equations.
 WriteR will insert placeholders for graphics and links and some mathematical structures.
 - Concentrate on the material to be communicated; do not worry about the formatting of it.
 Keeping it simple is best.
 - Make use of the lessons learned by others.
-If you like hte way something is presented, then re-use the approach taken.
+If you like the way something is presented, then re-use the approach taken.
-- if you inset a graph created in an R chunk, then make sure you use the `fig.cap` properly.
-This text will be used as the "alt tag" for the resulting graph.
+- if you insert a graph created in an R chunk, then make sure you use the `fig.cap` properly.
+This text will be used as the caption for the graph in your document.
+If you use a `fig.alt` tag, you will get  an "alt tag" for the resulting graph as well; if you don't use `fig.alt` but do provide `fig.cap` then you'll have the caption used for the alt text as well.
 - One figure per chunk is recommended.
 This helps with the alt tags.
 - The default presentation of R output is to have three hash signs at the left of each line of output.
 Inclusion of an R chunk at the start of the document can fix this.
 Use something like:
 ````